baraksu/SortDictionary/README.md

 ## How to use the program?

 ## The production process
-### Writing the setIndexes proc.
+### Writing the setIndexes proc
-Writing a proc that sets the indexes for each word.
+Writing a proc that sets the indexes for each word, in the index arrays.
-### Step 2
+### Writing the findLowestWord proc
-####Writing a proc that finds the index of the lowest word alphabetically, in the index arrays.
+Writing a proc that finds the index of the lowest word alphabetically, in the index arrays.
-### Step 3
+### Writing the takeStringInput proc
-#### Writing a proc that takes string input.
+Writing a proc that takes string input.
-### Step 4
+### Writing the printWords proc
-####Writing a proc that prints the words from the input string, according to the order of the indexes in the index arrays.
+Writing a proc that prints the words from the input string, according to the order of the indexes in the index arrays.
-### Step 5
+## Writing the switchByteSize proc
+Writing a proc that takes two memory addresses and switches the values in these addresses between each other.
-#### Putting all the pieces together - Writing a proc that sorts the words alphabetically, using the proc defined in steps 1-4.
+### Putting all the pieces together
+Writing a proc that sorts the words alphabetically, using the procs defined in the previous steps.

 ## What's next?
 Plans ahead